SOARingLab/RESILIENCE/README.md

 This project is developed using Java 11, Maven 3.6, Node.js 14.16, and Npm 6.14.

+Optional requirements:

+- Functional constraints are verified using NuSMV 2.6.0.
+Install NuSMV and add it to PATH.

+- Controllability is checked using PRISM 4.7.
+Install PRISM, and register the installation path in `compiler-backend\src\main\resources\application.properties`.

 ## Run

 First, run subproject `engine-backend` with command `mvn spring-boot:run`.
 It is a process engine powered by Camunda.
 The process engine can be accessed at http://localhost:8082/ .
 The default user is admin/admin.

 Then, run subproject `compiler-backend` with command `mvn spring-boot:run`.
 It is our tool to convert process models and verify functional and non-functional constraints.

-Next, run subproject `dsl-frontend` with command `npm run start`.
+Next, run subproject `dsl-frontend` with command `npm run start` (on the first run, install packages with command `npm install`).
 It is our tool to annotate process models, bind third-party APIs, specify constraints, and specify value ranges of process variables.
 The tool can be accessed at http://localhost:8093/ .

 This is the homepage of our tool: